binzailani3136/crudl-example-express/README.md

     blog $ npm run start
     ```

+    If nodemon is not yet installed, you need to run ``npm install -g nodemon`` before starting the server.

 4. Open a new terminal window/tab and build the CRUDL admin file.
 Go to /crudl-admin-rest/ and type:

     ```shell